g1rly-c0d3r/c_arena/README.md

 Small arena implementation for the C language.
 Zero dependancies.
 Inspired by Nic Barker's [youtube video](https://youtu.be/hI9aN8ZG4vg) on arenas, and Ryan Fluery's [blog post](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator).
+There are no dependancies aside from the standard library, so it should be cross-platform, but I have no idea.

 ## Installation
 Installation is handled by `make`.
 Running